This chicken kitchen mexican chop chop copycat is as addictively delicious as the real thing and pairs perfectly with homemade creamy curry sauce.

 Paul was born in Miami.
 Chicken Kitchen?
 Also a Miami native.
-So, naturally, they were a match made in heaven & the affair was hot and… um… chicken-y?
+So, naturally, they were a match made in heaven and the love affair was hot and… um… chicken-y?

 Chicken Kitchen Mexican Chop Chop Copycat